jkojro/ImportCsv/README.md

 [instructions](CONTRIBUTING.md) for installing dependencies and crafting a good pull request.

-Copyright (c) 2018 [name of extension creator], released under the New BSD License
+Copyright (c) 2018 Janusz Kojro github.com/jkojro, released under the New BSD License